-When installing a package, substitute the name of the universal forwarder package for the full Splunk Enterprise package name used in the commands in the Installation manual.
+When you install a package, substitute the name of the universal forwarder package for the full Splunk Enterprise package name used in the commands in the Installation manual.

 For example, if installing the universal forwarder onto Red Hat Linux, use this command:

 instead of this command for a full Splunk Enterprise instance:

 rpm -i splunk_<package_name>.rpm

 The only difference is the prefix to the package name: "splunkforwarder", instead of "splunk".

 The universal forwarder installs by default in the

 /opt/splunkforwarder directory.
 (The default installation directory for full Splunk is

 Important: Do not install the universal forwarder over an existing installation of full Splunk Enterprise.
 This is particuarly vital if you plan to migrate from a light forwarder as described in "Migrate a nix light forwarder".

 The universal forwarder can run as any user on the local system.
 If you run the universal forwarder as a non-root user, make sure that it has the appropriate permissions to read the inputs that you specify.
 Refer to the instructions for running Splunk as a non-root user for more information.